O-One-EGY/.github/profile/README.md

 We are here to build one — from the product up, not the org chart down.

 **We don’t do management.
 We do engineering.**

+---

+##🌍 DAMEN Vision

+DAMEN’s mission is to bring Industry 4.0 to Egypt by building affordable, powerful, and unified industrial systems.

+We integrate hardware, embedded systems, and software into one streamlined platform to help factories, logistics, and infrastructure companies operate smarter.

+From custom-built PCBs to smart ERP platforms — we don’t just digitize industries, we engine